Before we define what calibration is, I want you to understand below scenario:

-Measurement Uncertainty is the value being displayed to quantify the doubt that exists on a specified measurement results.
-Since No measurement is exact, there is always an error that is associated to every measurement.
-And in order to determine the degree, effect or quantity of this error that exists in every measured parameter, we compute or estimate its Measurement Uncertainty.
+Measurement Uncertainty is the value being displayed to quantify the doubt that exists on a specified measurement result.
+Since no measurement is exact, there is always an error that is associated with every measurement.
+And in order to determine the degree, effect, or quantity of this error that exists in every measured parameter, we compute or estimate its Measurement Uncertainty.

 During uncertainty computation or estimation, we identify all the valid sources of errors that have an effect on our measurement system.
 It can be from our procedures, instruments, environment and many more.
 We evaluate and quantify the value of each error and combine them to a single computed value.

 Visit this link from WIKIPEDIA to learn more.

 ISO 17025 – Calibration Laboratory Quality Management System

 - InternationalStandard ISO/IEC 17025:2005, General requirements for the competence of testing and calibration laboratories

 - As the title implies, it is a standard for laboratory competence, to differ from ISO 9001, which is for certification.

 - It is an accreditation standard used by accreditation bodies where a demonstration of a calibration laboratory competency is assessed with regards to its scope and capabilities.
 Accreditation is simply the formal recognition of a demonstration of that competence.

 - It is also a Quality Management System that is comparable to ISO 9001 but it is designed for Calibration Laboratory specifically Outside or External Calibration Labs.